Aleksandr Molochnikov: Film and television

 Molochnikov debuted as an actor in the series Closed School (2011–2012) and Everyone for Themselves (2012).
 He gained recognition for portraying Nikolai Chekhov in the biographical drama Brothers Ch (2014) and starring in the thriller Cold Front (2016), directed by Roman Volobuev.
 As a director and screenwriter, he helmed the satirical comedy Myths (2017), co-written with Elena Vanina and Olga Khenkina and produced by Fyodor Bondarchuk.
-His drama Say It to Her (2020), a melodrama produced by Roman Abramovich and starring Svetlana Khodchenkova, Artyom Bystrov, and Kai Getts, was praised as an unconventional family drama and screened at the Russian Film Festival on BFI Player.
+His drama Tell Her (2020), a melodrama produced by Roman Abramovich and starring Svetlana Khodchenkova, Artyom Bystrov, and Kai Getts, was praised as an unconventional family drama and screened at the Russian Film Festival on BFI Player.
 He directed and co-wrote the series Monastery (2022), which faced a ban from the Russian Ministry of Culture for its critical portrayal of church life.
 In 2024, he directed a short film tribute to Last Tango in Paris, starring Dylan Douglas and Gus Birney.

 Extemistka

-His short film Extremistka (2025), depicting the life of Russian artist and former political prisoner Sasha Skochilenko and her partner Sonya Subbotina, won the Live Action Award and Special Jury Award at the 2025 BAFTA Student Awards.
+His short film Extremist (2025), depicting the life of Russian artist and former political prisoner Sasha Skochilenko and her partner Sonya Subbotina, won the Live Action Award and Special Jury Award at the 2025 BAFTA Student Awards.
 The 17-minute film, shot with cinematographer Mikhail Krichman and starring Viktoria Miroshnichenko, Tina Dalakishvili, and Lilian Malkina, also received multiple awards at the 2025 Miloš Forman/Mike Hausman Columbia University Film Festival, including Best Film, James Ponsoldt Award for Best Director, and 3Pas Studios Award for Excellence in Producing.